The End of One Size Fits All Fitness Plans

 Endurance Plans

 Endurance programs build cardiovascular endurance and stamina.
-Running, cycling, swimming or HIIT are great to boost the performance of the heart and lungs; they are the most suitable programs for athletes or marathon runner and those looking for extra energy.
+Running, cycling, swimming, or HIIT are great for boosting the performance of the heart and lungs.
+They are the most suitable programs for athletes, marathon runners, and those looking for extra energy.

 Also Read: Sports Training Vs Gym Training